Indoor Air Quality & the Built Environment (60 min.):

 for students or recent grads of engineering,

-architectural and interior design programs or for field
+architectural and interior design programs or for

-staff looking at upgrading their application knowledge.
+contractors and other field staff looking at upgrading

 Building Science for the HVAC student (60 min):